konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/create-custom-categorization-ai/index_nb.md

     name: python3
 ---

-## Create a custom Categorization AI
+## Create and save a custom Categorization AI

 ---